“Drumhead Trial”. An intelligence researcher is accused of incompetence when investigative journalists outsmart him.

 “No. I’ve taken much worse insults than that.
 We’re leaving because it’s over.”

 “No, she won’t.
-She’s just demonstrated her incompetence in intelligence matters.
+You smart.
+You very politely demonstrated her incompetence in intelligence matters.
 That’s why she switched to insults.
-If she goes around suggesting we should take up journalism instead of protecting against our enemies, …” she breathed deeply, “… then everyone will know her as a fool and her career will be set back.
-Better for her to stay silent.
-But either way, you and your team are protected.”
+If she goes around suggesting intelligence work should be left to journalists…” She breathed deeply.
+“Then everyone will know her as a fool.”

 The origin of the story, “Drumhead Trial”